edaniels/goroutine-analyzer/README.md

 To trigger the dump, run `kill -SIGQUIT <pid>`.

-## Available Scripts
+## Running

-In the project directory, you can run:
+You can run this locally too.
+In the project directory, run:

 ### `yarn start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+## Notes

-You will also see any lint errors in the console.
+I welcome any comments, suggestions, and contributions.